Edmond Was a Donkey: Plot

 Edmond carries on with his daily routine.

 He is busy with going to work and living a lackluster marriage.

 Obviously not knowing, however, how to defend himself a couple colleagues at work play a few pranks on him.

 Sneaking up to him they gently place a pair of donkey ears made out of newspaper upon his head.

 Once Edmond turns to a mirror he is startled by seeing a full-grown donkey instead of himself.

 He does realize, though, removing the pair of paper donkey ears makes him “incomplete” again, just the Nobody he is and was at work.

 Nevertheless, he decides to wear the donkey ears from now on, reinforcing colleagues’ beliefs he was mentally ill.

 His wife initially thinks it was just a funny, temporary quirk of his, but things get serious as Edmond obtains a tailor-made pair donkey ears made out textiles, including a proper strap for securing the headpiece under his chin.

 Seeking company to other donkeys Edmond breaks in into a donkey enclosure in a zoo at night.

 The following morning he is apprehended and subsequently admitted to a mental hospital.

 Being subject to electroconvulsive therapy Edmond is forced to learn that he is not a donkey.

 The treatment seems to be successful:

 Edmond does not need to wear donkey ears anymore.

 His former superior, always having been impressed of his dedication and efficiency, sticks up for him and ensures he can regain his former position at work.

-On the way to his workplace, however, he relapses, hallucinating the presence of a fellow inpatient who believes to be a chicken and eventually even flies.
+At the subway station while on the way to his workplace, however, he relapses and hallucinates the fellow inpatient from earlier who believed he was a chicken.
+The hallucination begins to flap his wings and manages to take flight.

 In the subway station the crowds, dubbed with the sound of running horses, stampedes Edmond.

 Having returned to his familiar workplace, alone in the archives, Edmond hastily assembles a pair of paper donkey ears again and puts them on, ultimately giving him relief.

 Knowing he will not be accepted by others (the “horses”) as a donkey, he commits suicide by being crushed between two motorized shelves.

-The movie concludes with a donkey peacefully standing on a meadow in the wild.
+The movie concludes with a donkey peacefully standing in a wild meadow.

 Style

 Edmond is of small stature, in a world of, with regard to proportions, normal-sized people.

-The only other small person seems to be a fellow patient at the asylum who apparently believes to be a chicken.
+The only other small person seems to be a fellow patient at the asylum who apparently believes he is a chicken.

 Throughout the entire movie Edmond does not say a single word, but communicates through universally understood gestures or looks.

 There are no mature dialogs, but the voices of staff, Edmond’s superior, his wife, continually comment on the depicted action as the narration progresses.